sarkarrick51-2001/Ecommerce-Customer-Intelligence-End-to-End-SQL-Python-Power-BI-Analysis/README.md

-# 📊 E-commerce Sales Analysis
+# E-commerce Sales & Customer Insights Dashboard

-## 📌 Objective
+## 📊 Project Overview

-Analyze e-commerce data to identify revenue trends, customer behavior, and key business insights.
+This project analyzes e-commerce customer behavior and sales data to identify key trends, revenue drivers, and opportunities for improving profitability and customer engagement.
 ---

 ## 🛠 Tools Used